Natural Resources

 Major Land Resource Area (MLRA): 133B–Western Coastal Plain

 Major Land Resource Area (MLRA) 133B, Western Coastal Plain is in eastern Texas, western Louisiana, and the southwest corner of Arkansas.
 The area is dominated by coniferous forest covering 45,450 square miles (29,088,000 acres).
-The region is a hugely diverse transition zone between the eastern deciduous forests and the central grasslands to the west.
+The region is a diverse transition zone between the eastern deciduous forests and the central grasslands to the west.

 Classification relationships

--NatureServe, 2002
+NatureServe, 2002

 - CEGL008566 – West Gulf Coastal Plain Xeric Post Oak Woodland